junxit/us-congress-bills-119/metadata.md

 - 2025-03-06 — Introduced in House
 - 2025-03-06 — Referred to the House Committee on Transportation and Infrastructure.
 - 2025-03-06 — Referred to the Subcommittee on Water Resources and Environment.
+- 2025-04-02 — Committee Consideration and Mark-up Session Held
+- 2025-04-02 — Ordered to be Reported by Voice Vote.
+- 2025-04-02 — Subcommittee on Water Resources and Environment Discharged
+- 2025-06-05 — Placed on the Union Calendar, Calendar No. 108.
+- 2025-06-05 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-139.
+- 2025-06-05 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+119-139.